Rjevski/esphome-hitachi-aircon/README.md

 ## Compressor serial bus snooping

 You'll notice that this config defines UARTs which snoop on both directions of the serial bus going to the compressor.
-The protocol is documented in the service manual so it can be decoded and read-only entities be created from the decoded values.
+The protocol is documented in the service manual (see `service_manual_serial_frame_format.png`) so it can be decoded and read-only entities be created from the decoded values.

 # Known issues